 You understand the importance of leaning into authenticity as you intentionally develop your personal brand.
 Here are five important steps to take to ensure you’re on the right track:

-1. Recall your value and your values.
+1. Recall your values.
 Knowing your values helps you understand what drives you, inspires you, or what you’d like more of.
 Often we think we value what we were told to value from our childhood, but that may not align with what feels right to us now.
 What is truly important to you?
 Solidly defined values act as the firm foundation for the decisions we make in our day-to-day lives.
 By building a lifestyle upon that foundation, we create a life that is more satisfying and meaningful.

 People will be attracted to come to work with you or for your organization based upon the values you not only state but you live.
 This is what gives meaning and value to our work and to your brand of leadership.